Victoria Gould

 Victoria Gould is a British actress, best known for playing the character of journalist Polly Becker on the BBC television soap opera EastEnders from 1997 to 1998.

-Gould moved on to professional theatre work, and is now a member of progressive physical theatre company, Complicite.
-She has an MSc in Mathematics; a subject which she often combines into the collective nature of Complicite's work, and is currently based in Brighton.
+Gould moved on to professional theatre work, and is now a member of progressive physical theatre company Complicite.
+She has an MSc degree in mathematics, a subject that she often combines into the collective nature of Complicite's work.
+She is currently based in Brighton.

 In 2006, she guest-starred in the Big Finish Productions audio production Sapphire and Steel: The School.